Chakk: History

 Chakk's first single, "Out of the Flesh", produced by Richard H. Kirk, on Cabaret Voltaire's Doublevision label, reached number three on the independent charts in 1984.
 The band recorded a John Peel session on 17 October 1984 ("Cut The Dust", "Sedative Ends", "No. 3 Sound", "Mother Tongues").
 Their second single "You", released in 1985, was also an indie hit, reaching number 14.
 They then signed an album deal with MCA Records, who released 10 Days in an Elevator.
 The initial version of the album was rejected and a rerecorded version was finally released in 1986; it did not sell well and the band was dropped later that year.
 They released a few more singles and split in 1987.

 Non-MCA recordings from "You" onwards were released on their own Fon Records label ("Fuck Off Nazis" or "Fear of Nazis", from a piece of 1940s graffiti on a wall in Sheffield), which was started by the band with their manager, Amrik Rai (formerly a journalist for New Musical Express).
 Rai also ran a record shop of the same name for a time.

-Brydon built Fon Studios with the MCA advance money (reportedly £100,000) in 1985 as it was cheaper to build a studio in Sheffield than to record in London.
+The band built Fon Studios with the MCA advance money (reportedly £100,000) in 1985 as both Alan Cross and Mark Brydon had studied Architecture, with Cross having work experience designing recording studios and interior acoustics with Andy Munroe Associates and also as it was cheaper to build a studio in Sheffield than to record in London.
 Fon Studios and the Fon Force production team became important to Sheffield music and paved the way for labels like Warp.
 Brydon did significant later work in production (including "House Arrest" by Krush) and started Moloko with Róisín Murphy.

+Alan Cross moved back to London where he continued to write songs for Warner Chappell Music and had dance hits with "So In Love" by Judy Cheeks and "Set Me Free" by Clubland.